beginnersbook.com

 Conclusion: LinkedList element deletion is faster compared to ArrayList.

-Reason: LinkedList’s each element maintains two pointers (addresses) which points to the both neighbor elements in the list.
-Hence removal only requires change in the pointer location in the two neighbor nodes (elements) of the node which is going to be removed.
+Reason: LinkedList’s each element maintains two pointers (addresses) which points to the both neighbour elements in the list.
+Hence removal only requires change in the pointer location in the two neighbour nodes (elements) of the node which is going to be removed.
 While In ArrayList all the elements need to be shifted to fill out the space created by removed element.

 There are few similarities between these classes which are as follows: